Devvz/docker-pterodactyl/README.md

 The following command creates a container using the NGINX image.
 It exposes port 80 and 443 externally and internally.
 It also links the containers to one another which is required for communication.
 It also configures the necessary environment settings for the web server to function properly:

 `docker run -it -p 80:80 -p 443:443 -v /srv/pterodactyl/.env:/var/www/html/.env --link pterophp --link pterodb -e db_host=pterodb -e db_port=3306 -e db_name=pterodb -e db_user=ptero -e db_pass=pterodactylpassword -e panel_url= -e timezone="America/New_York" -e email_driver=mail -e panel_email=foo@bar.org--name pteroweb nginx`

+# Questions

+1) Does Container1 (pterodb) and Container2 (pterophp) need a link so they can communicate with one another?
+We configured a link from Container3 (pteroweb) to the other two containers, but nothing to allow those two to communicate with one another.